kathreeyot/Discord-Bot-Basic/README.md

 - 🌱 This project is Try code Bot Discord first time

-- 🌱 This project completed
+- 🌱 This project is completed